Navigating Alignment for Non-identical Client Class Sets: A Label Name-Anchored Federated Learning Framework: Experiments

 \subsection{Compared Methods}

-We compare \our with various classical~\cite{mcmahan2017communication} and state-of-the-art federated learning methods~\cite{li2020federated, li2021model,karimireddy2020scaffold} designed for non-IID data problems as follows. \begin{itemize}[leftmargin=*] \item \textbf{FedAvg}~\cite{mcmahan2017communication} is a classical federated learning method.
-The weights of local models uploaded by clients in each round are averaged to get the global model.
-Then, the server sends the updated model to each client. \item \textbf{FedProx}~\cite{li2020federated} deals with the heterogeneity in the client models by enforcing a $L_2$ regularization term in local optimization to limit the distance between local model and global model. \item \textbf{MOON}~\cite{li2021model} adds a contrastive loss term to maximize the consistency of representations learned by the local model and that by the global model and minimize the consistency between representations learned by the local models of consecutive rounds. \item \textbf{Scaffold}~\cite{karimireddy2020scaffold} addresses the client-variance problem by maintaining control variates to estimate the update directions of the global model and the client model.
-The drift of local training is approximated by the difference between the local and global update directions and added to the local updates to mitigate drift. \end{itemize}
+We compare \our with classical~\cite{mcmahan2017communication} and state-of-the-art federated learning methods for non-IID data~\cite{li2020federated, li2021model,karimireddy2020scaffold} as follows. \begin{itemize}[leftmargin=*] \item \textbf{FedAvg}~\cite{mcmahan2017communication} is a classical federated learning algorithm where the server averages the updated local model parameters in each round to obtain the global model. \item \textbf{FedProx}~\cite{li2020federated} enforces a $L_2$ regularization term in local optimization which limits the distance between global and local models. \item \textbf{MOON}~\cite{li2021model} adds a contrastive loss term to maximize the consistency of representations learned by the global and local models and minimize the consistency between representations learned by the local models of consecutive rounds. \item \textbf{Scaffold}~\cite{karimireddy2020scaffold} maintains control variates to estimate the update directions of global and local models.
+The drift in local training is approximated by the difference between the update directions.
+This difference is then added to the local updates to mitigate drift. \end{itemize}